 GTA5 is still $59.99 on Steam.
 It’s also $59.99 on PSN store.
 It’s also $59.99 on Xbox.

 It’s simply disingenuous to claim games “are” cheaper, in general, on PC when that is not the case.
 Anyone who says this is operating solely off of gray market prices and assumptions.
-But even on Kinguin and G2A, the price for GTA5 ranges from $29 to $50.
+But even on Kinguin and G2A, the price for GTA5 ranges from $27 to $53 and fluctuates on a weekly basis.

 Take a look above at my Steamdb pull.
 Okay, sure, with sales – assuming that means at the time and not right now with current prices – I’ve only spent $4211 [over the course of 14 years].
 The price of basically every console ever released, combined, while they were at their lowest price, and some games or a TV to go with them.
 Over 14 years that averages out to $300 a year.
 That’s the price of 5 new full priced games.
-But rather than have 70 games after those 14 years, I have 1600.
+But rather than have 70 games after those 14 years, I have 1600, and I can play every single one of them at a few minutes notice.

-However, this doesn’t factor in all the key activations.
+In fairness, however, this doesn’t factor in all the key activations.
 Games bought from other sources like Green Man Gaming or Humble Bundle, or games received for free from Steam gifts, or even giveaways on sites like PC Gamer or Bundlestars.
 It also, obviously, doesn’t factor in amount spent on games on other DRM platforms like Origin.
-You could easily add at least $1000 or more to that number.
+So you could easily add at least $1000 or more to that number.
 Not to mention, of course, the cost of computer hardware and peripherals, so throw maybe another $4000 on top of there in just the past 10 years.
 While you’re at it, toss in 8 years of actively paying for a WoW subscription as well as expansion packs.

 Is that cheaper than console gaming?